Samantha Estrada

-Samantha Victoria Estrada (born July 7, 2000) is an American professional soccer player who plays as a goalkeeper for USL Super League club Dallas Trinity.
-She played college soccer for the SMU Mustangs.
+Samantha Victoria Estrada (born July 7, 2000) is an American former professional soccer player who played as a goalkeeper.
+She played college soccer for the SMU Mustangs before spending two seasons playing professionally for USL Super League club Dallas Trinity FC.

 Early life

 At twelve, Estrada began playing soccer with the New Mexico Rush.
 She later joined the Texas Rush, a ten-hour drive from her home in El Paso, and lived with a host family during three-week stays.

 Estrada later join the Houston Dash's Development Academy and was invited to a U18 USWNT camp in October 2017.

 College career

 Estrada received a full scholarship to Southern Methodist University (SMU) in 2018, where she played for six years in the American Athletic Conference (AAC).
 She experienced three ACL tears—first in her freshman year in 2018, then again in 2019, and for a third time in 2022 before her final season.
 Despite these injuries and three subsequent surgeries, Estrada recorded 175 career saves with the Mustangs, ranking 10th in program history.
 She also ranks 6th in save percentage and 7th in goals against average.

 During the 2021 NCAA Division I women's soccer tournament, Estrada achieved a shutout against Texas, helping SMU advance to the second round for the first time since 2006.

 In 2021, Estrada signed a Name, Image, and Likeness (NIL) deal with Sam's Club, reportedly valued at $10,000.